To find out how to get started as a water or wastewater operator, visit the Getting Your Certificate or Licence For the First Time section.

 Operator IDs are the unique number which identifies each operator.
 It is 8 digits long beginning with “900” and can be found on any correspondence from the OWWCO office.
 Contact the OWWCO office if you need further assistance.

 The Operator Listing Report is a searchable list of all the valid certificates and licences an operator currently holds.
-It is updated on the first business day of each month.
+The listing is updated on the 1st and the 15th of each month.

 If an operator is not listed on the report, their certification may be expired or may have been issued after the list was posted.
 Send an email to our Customer Service department for more information.